brian-dawn/enoki/README.md

     cat example.🍄 | node out/main.js stdlib.🍄 | node

 Yeah that's right, the file ext is an emoji.
 You're welcome.
+New enoki source files can be created with the provided helper:

+    bin/mush mynewfile

 ## TODO